 - Tanh can saturate and kill gradients.
-Gradients (change) at the tails of 0 and 1 are almost zero.
+Gradients (change) at the tails of are almost zero.

 Calculus is used in machine learning to represent change.
 Training machine learning models and performing inference against those models involves a lot of change measurement, and calculus is used extensively for these operations.

 Backpropagation is a calculus based function used to incrementally modify the weights and biases of neural networks in order to minimize the error of predictions vs. training values.
 To understand the backpropagation equations, let's first look at the backpropagation flow of data for a very simple 3 node neural network:

 then the derivative function is expressed as the change in f(x), also thought of as the y axis, with respect to every point x: